akoiwang/systemsbiology2022/RNAseq_practical.md

 # list files in this directory, output as an R vector
 list.files(datadir)   # this should list 22 files
-sampleFiles <- list.files(datadir)    # this save that 22 file names into a new R object
+sampleFiles <- list.files(datadir, pattern = ".counts")    # this save that 22 file names into a new R object

 # Create sample names
 # split the name at “_v5.counts” and keep the resulting output in a new vector